Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: A common example

 In previous sections, we explored different approaches to quantifying the intrinsic utility of collective behaviour.
 In this section, we compare the four considered approaches --- predictive information, empowerment, active inference, and thermodynamic efficiency --- using the canonical Ising model as a common example.
+This example considers a system at equilibrium, in order to provide a direct comparison of the collective behaviours resulting from optimising utility functions in the absence of external fluxes.